Funeral For Stephon Clark To Begin As Sacramento Unrest Continues

 After the fatal shooting, an officer said Clark had a gun in his left hand, but police later only found a cell phone.

-During a White House briefing on Wednesday, Press Secretary Sarah Huckabee Sanders called Clark's death "a terrible incident," but that it was "a local matter."
+During a White House briefing on Wednesday, press secretary Sarah Huckabee Sanders called Clark's death "a terrible incident," but said that it was "a local matter."

 Protests have gripped Sacramento since the police shooting.
 Sacramento Mayor Darrell Steinberg, who previously said he would not "second guess" the officers who shot Clark but later called his death "just plain wrong," is struggling with keeping order and allowing the community to express outrage.